 This is the life.
 Sitting on a terraza in the soon-to-be-spring sun, got my chilled Alhambra beer, browsing the ‘El País’ newspaper before savouring a tasty homemade tortilla & tomato bocadillo.
 On a lazy day like today, it ain’t such a bad way to pass the time in Valencia.
 The terrace is just one of the reasons for spending quality time at Rivendel Resto-Bar, which is easy to find & just a few minutes walk from Plaza Ayuntamiento…

 The service is friendly and informed with a cosmopolitan mix of Spanish, Argentinean and French staff who all enjoy their food, travel, music and film.
-Martin & Julia are the brother and sister team who set up Rivendel Resto-Bar in 2003 and this April is their 15th anniversary.
+Martin & Julia are the brother and sister team who set up Rivendel Resto-Bar in 2003 and this spring will be their 16th anniversary.

 On and off we have been chilling at Rivendel Resto-Bar for a fair number of years, having seen it evolve into a culturally active and open-minded bar now with international cuisine and a healthy cross-mix of ages and nationalities.
 It’s a lovely setting, set in the historic C/ Hospital, making it pleasant and perfect for people watching as the characters stroll by.
 The extensive terraza faces the pedestrian street ( no noisy cars!) making for a mellow atmosphere.